Mechanical-Advantage/AdvantageScope/docs/REV-LOGGING.md

 AdvantageKit users should instead add the line shown below in `robotInit` to start recording data to the AdvantageKit log.
 Note that this feature is provided for convenience only; the data recorded to the log is NOT available in replay. **REV motor controllers must still be within an IO implementation with defined inputs to support replay**.

-> Note: AdvantageKit v3.0.0 is required for this function.
+> Note: AdvantageKit must be running the 2024 kickoff release (v3.0.0) or later.

 ```java
 public void robotInit() {